-Dylan Hood is freshman from Jefferson City, Missouri who is majoring in health science with minors in biology and psychology.
+Dylan Hood is from Wardsville, Missouri who is majoring in health science with minors in biology and psychology.
 Dylan plans on attending medical school after graduation from Mizzou.

 “The University of Missouri has an abundance of opportunities that can enhance one’s collegiate experience both academically and socially, so an open mind and an ambitious attitude can lead to great success both in the classroom and personally,” he says.
 “Before entering college, have a focused mindset and an action plan because there will be many distractions that, if not focused academically, will lead you astray from your undergraduate goal.”